Antimicrobial resistance: Rediscovery of ancient treatments

+Computational community surveillance

+One of the key tools identified by the WHO and others for the fight against rising antimicrobial resistance is improved surveillance of the spread and movement of AMR genes through different communities and regions.
+Recent advances in high-throughput DNA sequencing as a result of the Human Genome Project have resulted in the ability to determine the individual microbial genes in a sample.
+Along with the availability of databases of known antimicrobial resistance genes, such as the Comprehensive Antimicrobial Resistance Database (CARD) and ResFinder, this allows the identification of all the antimicrobial resistance genes within the sample – the so-called "resistome".
+In doing so, a profile of these genes within a community or environment can be determined, providing insights into how antimicrobial resistance is spreading through a population and allowing for the identification of resistance that is of concern.

 Phage therapy

 Phage therapy is the therapeutic use of bacteriophages to treat pathogenic bacterial infections.
 Phage therapy has many potential applications in human medicine as well as dentistry, veterinary science, and agriculture.

-Phage therapy relies on the use of naturally-occurring bacteriophages to infect and lyse bacteria at the site of infection in a host.
+Phage therapy relies on the use of naturally occurring bacteriophages to infect and lyse bacteria at the site of infection in a host.
 Due to current advances in genetics and biotechnology these bacteriophages can possibly be manufactured to treat specific infections.
 Phages can be bioengineered to target multidrug-resistant bacterial infections, and their use involves the added benefit of preventing the elimination of beneficial bacteria in the human body.
 Phages destroy bacterial cell walls and membrane through the use of lytic proteins which kill bacteria by making many holes from the inside out.
 Bacteriophages can even possess the ability to digest the biofilm that many bacteria develop that protect them from antibiotics in order to effectively infect and kill bacteria.
 Bioengineering can play a role in creating successful bacteriophages.

 Understanding the mutual interactions and evolutions of bacterial and phage populations in the environment of a human or animal body is essential for rational phage therapy.

 Bacteriophagics are used against antibiotic resistant bacteria in Georgia (George Eliava Institute) and in one institute in Wrocław, Poland.
 Bacteriophage cocktails are common drugs sold over the counter in pharmacies in eastern countries.
 In Belgium, four patients with severe musculoskeletal infections received bacteriophage therapy with concomitant antibiotics.
 After a single course of phage therapy, no recurrence of infection occurred and no severe side-effects related to the therapy were detected.